IT Hit Edit Any Document for SharePoint Installation and Configuration

 To install the IT Hit Edit Any Document you will need to deploy it to the SharePoint catalog, add it to your website and install a protocol application on a client machine.
 Follow the steps below:

 You can find your catalog URL in SharePoint Admin Center.
 For example for SharePoint Online go to https://portal.office.com.
 Then navigate to Resources -> Sites:

 Note that SharePoint Online provides only one catalog per account for all websites, while SharePoint OnPremices can have more than one catalog, each associated with one or more websites.
 You need to determine which catalog is associated with the website where you plan to install the IT Hit Edit Any Document in case of the SharePoint OnPremices installation.

 Upload Edit Any Document SharePoint extension or add-in to SharePoint Catalog.
 Go to Apps for SharePoint section and upload an Extension or Add-in.

 Important: In case you are using New Experience mode upload the SharePoint Extension package - .sppkg file.
 In case you are using Classic Experience mode upload the SharePoint add-in - .app file.
 Do not install both SharePoint Extension (.sppkg) and Add-in (.app) on one website!

 Choose tenant-wide or per-site deployment.
-Tenant-wide deployment is available for SharePoint Online only.
-SharePoint On-Premises does not support this option.
+Tenant-wide deployment is available for SharePoint Online only and for ribbon package only: ITHitEditAnyDocumentRibbonActionsSPSOnlineNewExperience.sppkg.
+SharePoint On-Premises as well as columns package does not support this option.
 Find more details here.
 When the upload completes you will see the "Do You Trust IT Hit Edit Edy Document" dialog: